silcron/Arduino/README.md

 # Arduino
 For Adventure design class

-# This is for adnventure design class
+# This is for adventure design class
 We're making a program

+##LET'S
+GO ARDUINO